forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Written with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
 Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning:

 ## License
 MIT license.
-For more information, please see the license tab on this repo.
+For more information, please read our license file [here](https://github.com/supertokens/auth-node-mysql-ref-jwt/blob/master/LICENSE).